 English fishing: advice and the best equipment

-In sea fishing, over the last twenty years, we have witnessed a progressive increase in fishermen using the Bolognese rod, the undisputed queen of ports and reefs.
-Parallel to this phenomenon, mainly due to the effectiveness of this technique and the apparent simplicity, there has been a decrease in fixed rod fishermen.
+In sea fishing, over the last twenty years, we have witnessed a progressive increase in fishermen with the Bolognese rod, the undisputed queen of ports and cliffs.
+Parallel to this phenomenon, mainly due to the effectiveness of this technique and its apparent simplicity, there has been a decrease in fishermen with a fixed rod.
 This is why we often read that the Bolognese rod has supplanted its historic rival, the fixed rod.
-The saying states that between two litigants, the third enjoys...
-And indeed it was like this.
-A technique of Anglo-Saxon origin, created for freshwater fishing, introduced in Italy in the 1980s and adapted perfectly to marine waters, it has not undergone particular changes among its "electorate".
+The saying goes that when two people fight, the third one benefits...
+And indeed it has been so.
+A technique of Anglo-Saxon origin, created for freshwater fishing, introduced in Italy in the 80s and perfectly adapted to marine waters, has not undergone any particular changes among its "electorate".
 It has always remained in vogue, even today.
-We are talking about the famous English style fishing: a specialty invented in the 1960s by Billy Lane in England, which has fully entered the technical baggage of many fishermen due to its practicality and adaptability to multiple situations.
-Today we will address it both from a technical and strategic point of view.
-We will give you useful ideas to broaden your knowledge and have fun with an alternative method, which represents a wild card for fishing for sea bass, sea bream, mullet, boghe, garfish, in short, both grub fish and fish that live in mid-water.
+We are talking about the famous English fishing: a specialty invented in the 60s by Billy Lane in England, which has fully entered the technical baggage of many fishermen for its practicality and adaptability to multiple situations.
+Today we will tackle it from both a technical and strategic point of view.
+We will give you useful ideas to expand your knowledge and have fun with an alternative method, which represents a wild card for fishing sea bass, sea bream, mullet, bogue, garfish, in short both bottom-feeding fish and fish that live in mid-water.

-Getting into the heart of English fishing, it is necessary to deal with the topic by talking about the equipment.
-English fishing requires specific rods, reels, wire lines and leaded floats.
-If you want to practice it correctly, you need to stick to a typically "British" handbook, just like the champions do.
-The rods, for example, are of two types: in three pieces, with a neoprene mixed cork handle (or just cork), usually with a length of 3.90/4.20 and 4.50 meters and a power between 2 and 25 grams.
-The reels, designed for this wonderful fishing technique, have front or rear drag, size 2500/3000 and a recovery of 6.2:1, so they are particularly fast and with a turn of the handle they can recover up to 70 centimeters of monofilament.
-Therefore, the monofilament, another fundamental element: sinking, black or brown, of 0.14/0.18.
-And also the leaded floats, of two types, called straight or bodied.
-Straight, as the word itself says, means linear, tapered, therefore in peacock feather or straw-type plastic.
-Bodied, i.e. with underlying camber, where most of the lead is enclosed, in balsa or composite material.
-They are available on Pescalacca, in weights from 3 grams upwards ( https://www.pescalacca.it/galleggianti-e-bombarde/galleggianti-e-bombarde-galleggianti-inglesi.html ).
+Getting into the heart of English fishing, it is necessary to address the topic by talking about equipment.
+English fishing requires specific rods, reels, monofilaments and leaded floats.
+If you want to practice it correctly, you need to stick to a typically "British" vademecum, just like the champions do.
+The rods, for example, are of two types: three-piece, with a cork handle mixed with neoprene (or just cork), usually 3.90/4.20 and 4.50 meters long and with a power between 2 and 25 grams.
+The reels, designed for this wonderful fishing technique, have front or rear drag, size 2500/3000 and a recovery of 6.2:1, so they are particularly fast and with one turn of the handle they also recover up to 70 centimeters of monofilament.
+So, the monofilament, another fundamental element: sinking, black or brown, 0.14/0.18.
+And then the leaded floats, of two types, called straight or bodied.
+Straight, as the word itself says, means linear, tapered, therefore in peacock feather or straw-like plastic.
+Bodied, or with a lower curvature, where most of the lead is enclosed, in balsa or composite material.
+They are available on Pescaloccasione, in weights from 3 grams and up ( https://www.pescaloccasione.it/galleggianti-e-bombarde/galleggianti-e-bombarde-galleggianti-inglesi.html ).

-How to make a rig for match fishing
+How to make a rig for English fishing

-Shore fishing enthusiasts have studied and experimented with different lines for match fishing at sea.
-Among these there is one that is almost universal, of considerable effectiveness, applicable both to the port context, from the beach and from the cliff.
-The line we are presenting today is simple to build and all the elements are there on Pescalcca to realize it.
-Along the beam, made up of the 0.18/0.16 sinking mother thread, we will pass a wool stopper or knot.
-We will then insert a shock absorber bead and a 6/8 gram bodied leaded float with +2 capacity.
-We'll close everything with a swivel.
-Taking the line back in hand, at a distance of 1.5 metres, we will apply a bulk of 4 pellets of No. 4 (0.32 g x 4).
-Moving closer to the swivel, we will instead mount 3 0.18 gram pellets at a distance of 20 centimeters from each other.
-Possibly we will string a fourth dot on the line, to perfectly calibrate the float, always at another 20 centimetres.
-The terminal, varying in length between 70 and 120 centimetres, will have a diameter of 0.14/0.12.
+Competitors with shore rods have studied and experimented with different lines for English fishing at sea.
+Among these, there is one that is almost universal, of remarkable effectiveness, applicable both to the port context, from the beach and from the cliff.
+The line we are presenting today is simple to build and on Pescaloccasione there are all the elements to make it.
+Along the beam, made of the 0.18/0.16 sinking main line, we will pass a wool stopper or knot.
+We will then thread a tear-proof bead and a 6/8 gram bodied lead float with a capacity of +2.
+We will close everything with a swivel.
+Taking the line in hand again, at a distance of 1.5 meters, we will apply a bulk of 4 pellets of the n°4 (0.32 gr x 4).
+Approaching the swivel, we will instead mount 3 pellets of 0.18 grams at a distance of 20 centimeters from each other.
+Eventually we will tie a fourth ball on the line, to perfectly calibrate the float, always at another 20 centimeters.
+The terminal, of variable length between 70 and 120 centimeters, will have a diameter of 0.14 / 0.12.

 Advantages and strategies for sea fishing